meielerol/matplotlib-challenge/README.md

 ## Analysis

 Looking at all figures and tables include at least 3 observations or inferences that can be made from the data and include this at the top of the notebook.

+1. Neither gender nor mice population size per drug regimen group affected the results.
+There were between 24-25 mice per study and it was a 49% to 51% split between females and males.
+2. Of the four most promising drug regimens [Capomulin, Ceftamin, Infubinol, Ramicane] Capomulin and Ramicane performed similarly to one another, while Ceftamin and Infubinol performed similarly to one another.
+Both Capomulin and Ramicane resulted in lower tumor volumes on average than Ceftamin and Infubinol.
+Out of the whole group there were no outliers when analyzed collectively and Infubinol only had one outlier when analyzed individually.
+3. Using mouse g288’s results, Capomulin demonstrated a reduction in the tumor volume overall.
+There seemed to be a brief increase, then drop, brief increase, then drop that trended through the study.
+4. When comparing weight to tumor volume we saw a moderate positive correlation between the two with a factor of 0.53.